Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Local Adaptivity of -NN-FL and -NN-FL

-In particular, Assumptions \ref{as2} and \ref{as3} immediately hold if $\mathcal{X} \,=\, [0,1]^d$, with $d_{\mathcal{X}}$ as the Euclidean distance, $h$ as the identity mapping in $[0,1]^d$, and $\mu$ as the Lebesgue measure in $[0,1]^d$.
+Note that Assumptions \ref{as2} and \ref{as3} immediately hold if $\mathcal{X} \,=\, [0,1]^d$, with $d_{\mathcal{X}}$ the Euclidean distance, $h$ the identity mapping in $[0,1]^d$, and $\mu$ the Lebesgue measure in $[0,1]^d$.
 A metric space $(\mathcal X, d_{\mathcal X})$ that satisfies Assumption \ref{as3} is a special case of a differential manifold; the intuition is that the space $\mathcal X$ is a chart of the atlas for said differential manifold.